High Strength Spray Adhesive for Metal Technical Selection Guide 2026

 Contaminants such as processing oils and oxidation layers must be removed chemically to prevent bond delamination.

-Crucially, the metal surface must be dry and reach a temperature of 18 degrees Celsius before any adhesive application begins.
+Crucially, the metal surface must be dry and reach 18 degrees Celsius before any adhesive application begins.

-Technical testing shows that this rigorous approach allows the high strength spray adhesive for metal to achieve a tensile strength of 2.5 Newtons per square millimetre.
+Technical testing shows that this rigorous approach enables the high-strength metal spray adhesive to achieve a tensile strength of 2.5 Newtons per square millimetre.

 Degreasing and Contaminant Removal

-Isopropyl alcohol cleaners effectively remove light oils and fingerprints that lower the surface energy of the metal.
+Isopropyl alcohol cleaners effectively remove light oils and fingerprints, which lowers the metal’s surface energy.

-Technical testing shows that trapped solvent reduces the temperature resistance of the bond by up to 15 degrees Celsius.
+Technical testing shows that trapped solvent reduces the bond’s temperature resistance by up to 15 degrees Celsius.

 Mechanical Abrasion Techniques

-Technical testing shows that mechanical interlocking improves shear strength by 15 percent compared to untreated smooth substrates.
+Technical testing shows that mechanical interlocking improves shear strength by 15% compared to untreated smooth substrates.

 Professional Application Techniques for Maximum Adhesion